Cottage | 3 bedrooms | sleeps 5

 Originally built over 200 year ago, and used as a barn until 2000, this award winning environmentally-friendly, 4 star stone cottage, retains many original features plus the comforts of modern living.
 It is furnished and equipped to a high standard.
 WE HAVE JUST HAD THE COTTAGE DECORATED.
 The accommodation includes modern kitchen, lounge, separate dining room, single downstairs bedroom, double en suite bedroom (upstairs) and twin en suite bedroom (upstairs).
 There are lovely views over the Linacre Valley, Walks from the Door, Large Garden with Patio, Offroad Parking and an excellent pub/restaurant across the road.
 The garden is shared with The Robins cottage.

 Situated on the eastern edge of the Peak District National Park, Derbyshire, the cottage enjoys lovely views of the surrounding countryside.
 Within 30 minutes it is possible to drive to a host of attractions including Chatsworth House, Hardwick Hall, Haddon Hall, Bolsover Castle, Bakewell, Buxton, Matlock, Chesterfield and Sheffield, to name but a few.
 Alternatively, give the car a rest and enjoy a local walk.
-This cottage holds the Peak District Environmental Quality Award (EQM) and guests are asked to respect and protect the local environment.
+Guests are asked to respect and protect the local environment.
 BREAKFAST IS OFTEN AVAILABLE AT OUR FARMHOUSE (additional charge).

 Downstairs comprises a comfortable lounge with settee, easy chairs, coffee tables and TV and DVD.
 The kitchen is well equipped.
 There is a separate dining room seating 5 with a door onto the patio.
 There is a single bedroom (not ensuite).
 Upstairs there is a double ensuite bedroom and a twin ensuite bedroom,